thacherT1D/webdevstuff/Datastores/PostgreSQL.desc.md

 - Explain what PostgreSQL is.
 - Install PostgreSQL using Homebrew.
 - Start a PostgreSQL server using Homebrew Services.
-- Use the command line tools to manage databases in a PostgreSQL cluster.
+- Use the PostgreSQL command line tools to manage databases in a PostgreSQL cluster.
 - Use the PostgreSQL REPL to manage databases in a PostgreSQL cluster.
 - Use the PostgreSQL REPL to manage tables in a database.
 - Use the PostgreSQL REPL to manage rows in a table.